TOO STRONG TO THROW FAR

-At this time of year, I enjoy focusing on the weight room, breaking down technique, and being able to enjoy the somewhat slower pace before preseason begins.
+In November, I enjoy focusing on the weight room, breaking down technique, and enjoying the somewhat slower pace before preseason begins.

 It’s a time where I could care less how far an athlete is throwing….

-In most strength programs for throwers, one of the biggest mistakes I see is the focus narrows on pure strength development.
+One of the biggest mistakes I see in most strength programs is the narrow focus on pure strength development.

 That is not to say that we don’t focus on strength development- WE DO!